 In short, Sonlight offers you lots of structure, but you can easily make it as flexible as you want.
 As you grow confident in your homeschool abilities, you can add in whatever extras you'd like and adapt Sonlight to work the way you want it to for your unique family.

 But if you love any of the approaches above, know that other Sonlight families do as well and easily adapt Sonlight to their needs.
-The Sonlight forums are full of great ideas on these topics.
+The Sonlight Connections App is full of great ideas on these topics.
 I'd also encourage you to chat with a Sonlight Homeschool Advisor at no charge.
 An experienced Sonlight mom can answer your questions, help you brainstorm, and encourage you with no obligation or pressure.

 Want more encouragement?